 There are many different housing options for international students at Lakehead:

 Each housing option offers you a different and unique experience.
+Find out more about Lakehead housing options.

 If you live in our on-campus dormitories, you will automatically be signed up for a meal plan.
 If you live in our on-campus apartments or townhouses, you may choose to purchase a meal plan.